ulianavega/projects/README.md

-# Here you can find a list of all my projects
+# Here you can find some of my projects

 # [RecSys for Movie Choosing](recsys_movie.ipynb):